Slackadays/Clipboard/README.md

 This is the world's first (and currently only) real, complete clipboard manager for anybody who can mash keys on a keyboard.

+Imagine having a second brain that could remember anything, anytime, anywhere.
+That's almost what having CB is like for you.

 Don't just take my word for it!

 <br>